 All members and employees of [name of institution] must at all times comply with the following principles when carrying out their professional or employment functions:

-Direct and indirect actions: The above obligations apply to any actions taken by you either directly, or through or on behalf of any other person or organisation.
+The above principles apply to any actions taken by you either directly or through or on behalf of any other person or organisation.